StackVista/stackstate-docs/use/views.md

 ![View health state in main menu](../.gitbook/assets/v43_view_health_main_menu.png)

+When the View health state changes, a `ViewHealthStateChangedEvent` is generated.
+This event can be used to trigger an [event notification](/use/health-state-and-event-notifications/send-event-notifications.md), such as an e-mail or Slack message.

 ### Time travel with the view health state

 The health state of the current view over time is indicated by the colour of the **Health** line in the timeline at the bottom of the screen.
 When the playhead on the timeline is moved to time travel to a moment in the past, the health state shown for the current view will change to match the state that it was at the selected point in time.
 The health state reported in the StackState main menu, however, will always report the current health state of all views.